meganz/mpenc_doc/source/background.rst

 we should also aim for confidential authenticity - if the attacker should be unable to read its contents, they should also be unable to verify *anything* about it.
 As noted earlier, this is useful not merely for its own sake, but is essential if we want to protect the confidentiality of membership.
+Furthermore, this property can be removed on a higher layer, e.g. an opt-in method to sign all messages with public signature keys, but once lost it cannot be regained.
+So it is safer to default to *having* this property.

 Against an active attacker, this means that verification must be executable only by other members, i.e. depend on session secrets.
 Against a corrupt